Kjerstin Pugh

 Deputy Program Director

-Kjerstin Pugh serves as the Associate Director of Curriculum Development for the Negotiation and Conflict Resolution program and as a Course Associate (NECR 6125, 5250; BIET 5207).
+Kjerstin Pugh serves as the Deputy Program Director for the Negotiation and Conflict Resolution (NECR) program, where she also contributes as a Course Associate (NECR 6125, 5250, 6250; BIET 5207).

-Her professional and academic interests intertwine, with focuses on inclusion, youth development, community building, and conflict analysis.
-Pugh's areas of research include identity, conflict escalation, and inclusive practices.
+Her professional and academic interests intersect around inclusion, youth development, community building, and conflict analysis, while her research explores identity, conflict escalation, and inclusive practices.
+Her work centers on designing transformative learning spaces and inclusive communities, with a focus on reimagining learning and leadership in diverse contexts.

-She has formally trained in restorative practices, facilitation, family engagement, and Kingian Nonviolence.
-Pugh has worked with JAMS, NYCID, Mediators Beyond Borders, CT State Department of Education, Educational Opportunities Civil Rights Working Group (United States Attorney's Office, District of Connecticut), Anti-Defamation League, and CMMI Institute.
+Kjerstin is formally trained in restorative practices, facilitation, family engagement, and Kingian Nonviolence.
+She has collaborated with organizations such as JAMS, NYCID, Mediators Beyond Borders, the Connecticut State Department of Education, the Educational Opportunities Civil Rights Working Group (United States Attorney’s Office, District of Connecticut), the Anti-Defamation League, and the CMMI Institute.

 Education